GeorgeHigham/Intraday-Trading/README.md

 ## Strategies' Explanations
 ### Gradient Trading Strategy
-This strategy is a momentum based strategy that will buy and sell stock based on the gradient of price change over time.
+This strategy is a momentum based strategy that will buy and sell stock based on the gradient of price change over a set period of time.
 Stocks are bought if the gradient is sufficiently high and sold if it is sufficiently low.

 <img src="visualisations/Gradient Trading Gradients.png" alt="alt text" width="700" height="500">